Document

 Quarterly update

-Business continuity plan reviews were undertaken in Q4 2024/25, with some to be finished in Q1 2025/26.
+Business continuity plans are up-to-date, with a review undertaken in Q4 2024/25, and all finished in Q1 2025/26.
 All Neighbourhood Wardens have been trained as Rest Centre Managers and some are earmarked for Incident Liaison Officer training later in the year.
-A small group of Heads of Service has been established to manage emergencies out-of-hours at 'bronze level', with training by the Police undertaken in Q3.
-Training on Resilience Direct was also delivered Q3.
+A small group of Heads of Service has been established to manage emergencies out-of-hours at 'bronze level', with training by the Police undertaken in 2024/25 Q3.
+Training on Resilience Direct was also delivered in 2024/25 Q3.
 Hybrid bitesize workshops are being offered for: Response, Business Continuity, Recovery, Rest Centre operations.
-A recent fire in Horsham showed that the response was quick and a rest centre was setup during the night.

 Target Risk